andrew henderson menu

 Portugal D7 Visa

-Portugal D7 Visa allows financially independent non-EU citizens to live in Portugal for two years.
+The Portugal D7 Visa allows financially independent non-EU citizens to live in Portugal for two years.
 After two years, the permit can be renewed for another three years.
-After five years, the resident becomes eligible for permanent residency and citizenship.
+After five years, the resident becomes eligible for permanent residence and citizenship.

 Allows Dependents

-The main applicant can also include dependents (spouse, children (up to 21), and parents) in their application.
+The main applicant can also include dependents (spouse, children up to the age of 21, and parents) in their application.

 The minimum income requirement also concerns the dependents.
 An accompanying spouse or parent must demonstrate 50% of the main applicant’s income, while each child must demonstrate 30% of it.